dyammons/scrna-seq/analysis-code/misc/drug-target-pred.md

 ```
 &nbsp;

-The last bit is to visulize the data.
+The last bit is to visulize the data (will need to `source("customFunctions.R")` or otherwise load in the custom functions for this section).
 ```r
 #set output name if not already set
 outName <- "all_cells"